Level of Concern: Alternate reality game

 On June 12, 2020, a subset of the official Twenty One Pilots website began to accept alphanumerical codes in a specific format: "LOC-XXX-XXX-XXXXY", with "X" being digits and "Y" being letters.
 These events followed a Tweet made on the official band account that included a code in the format reading, "LOC-061-220-2012P".
-Fans determined that the code translated to the 12th of June, 2020, at 12 pm, which was when the YouTube livestream began and the website began to accept codes.
+Fans determined that the code translated to June 12, 2020, at 12:00, which was when the YouTube livestream began and the website began to accept codes.
 The livestream, which streamed from the official band account and ultimately lasted 24 hours, included clues to codes, although later codes were more dependent on files that users unlocked and downloaded through the website using the previous codes.
 These file downloads included clues that became progressively more difficult to decipher, such as images, words and short videos.
 Through the images, fans were able to create an alphabet based on the symbols included, which ultimately led to the solutions of later downloads.
-Behind-the-scenes clips and pictures of the band were also included inside the files, which were titled "USB", followed with the number of the code that unlocked the file (i.e., USB20).
+Behind-the-scenes clips and pictures of the band were also included inside the files, which were titled "USB", followed by the number of the code that unlocked the file (i.e., USB20).
 Codes 1 to 20 have been found.

 The final file download led users to a website that initially allowed them to input their name, mailing address, and Twitter handle.
 The first 500 individuals to do so received a physical flash drive containing exclusive images, videos, and old demo tracks from 2011.
 As more responses were entered, the website was changed to show only a message of congratulations.